Wake-up-Freeman/OLD-ODISEO/docs/learn/glossary.md

 Groups of information stored on a [blockchain](#blockchain).
 Each block contains transactions that are grouped, verified, and signed by validators.

-## bODIS
+## ODIS

-A token representing bonded ODIS that can be traded freely or used as collateral on other protocols in the ODISEO network, such as [Zeus](https://Zeusprotocol.com/) and [Mirror](https://mirror.finance/).
+A token can be traded freely or used as collateral on other protocols in the ODISEO network, such as [Zeus](https://Zeusprotocol.com/).
 Bonded ODIS takes 21 days to become unbonded.

 ## Bonded validator